 On the other hand, if you are fired for reasons that do not rise to the level of misconduct, will usually be eligible to collect unemployment compensation benefits for the resulting period of unemployment.

-I am yet to be laid off.
+I was laid off.
 What is my eligibility status?

 Ohio considers being laid off from a job as being unemployed through no mistake of your own.
-However you must have been working for at least 20 weeks of the preceding 52 weeks.
-You must also have made an average of at least $230 a week.
+However, you must have been working for at least 20 weeks of the preceding 52 weeks.
+You must also have made an average of at least $261 a week.

 You must also work for an employer who is required to pay unemployment insurance; most employers are needed to contribute.
 The Ohio Office of Unemployment Compensation will need your previous employer to confirm you were laid off.

 I am planning to quit my job for a certain reason.
-Can I avail unemployment?
+Can I get Ohio unemployment?

 The situation has to be pretty bad, for example, intolerable working conditions before you are right in quitting.
 Usually, you must give your employer the chance to correct the unbearable condition.
 Likewise, in a unionized setting, you can look for the help of your union in correcting the situation.